Hausdorff Reductions and the Exponential Hierarchies: Charting the Iterated Exponential Hierarchies via Hausdorff Classes

-We now provide a certificate-based characterization of \NPNExp, which was asked for, and left as an open problem, by \citet{Hemachandra1987,Hemachandra1989}.
-We easily obtain the characterization via the equivalence $\NPNExp = \BoundedHausdRedCLASS{2^\PolFunctions}{\NExpTime}$ of \cref{theo_NP_NEXP_equals_NEXP_2Pol}.
-The following characterization is also implicit in the argument proving the \PNExph{}ness of the Extended Tiling Problem~\cite{Eiter2016,EiterTechRep2016}, however their argument relies on $\NPNExp = \PNExp$.
+We now give a certificate\nbdash-based characterization of \NPNExp, closing an open problem posed by \citet{Hemachandra1987,Hemachandra1989}.
+The characterization follows directly from the equivalence $\NPNExp = \BoundedHausdCLASS{2^\PolFunctions}{\NExpTime}$ established in \zcref{theo_NP_NEXP_equals_NEXP_2Pol}.
+The following characterization is also implicit in the proof of the \PNExph{}ness of the Extended Tiling Problem in~\cite{EiterLP2016,EiterTechRep2016}, though that argument relies on the equality $\NPNExp = \PNExp$.